abdullahqaisar/abdullahqaisar/README.md

         width="35"></h1>

 ## :sassy_man: About me
-Hi there! 👋 My name is Abdullah, and I am a final-year computer science student at Air University, Islamabad.
-I have a passion for web development and have gained expertise in the MERN stack through my studies, developing projects, and internships.
+Hi there! 👋 My name is Abdullah and I am a final-year computer science student at Air University, Islamabad.
+My passion lies in web development and I have gained expertise in the MERN stack through my studies, projects and internships.
 I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of computer science.
 I am also a team player and a creative developer who is always looking for ways to improve and take on new challenges.
+I also have a love for the beauty of the clouds and sky, often I enjoy capturing their visuals.

 <br>

 ## 👯 Connect with me